zerolinux5/mlrose-ky/docs/docs/tutorial3.md

 However, the problem of fitting the parameters (or weights) of a machine learning model can also be viewed as a continuous-state optimization problem, where the loss function takes the role of the fitness function, and the goal is to minimize this function.

 By framing the problem this way, we can use any of the randomized optimization algorithms that are suited to continuous-state optimization problems to fit the model parameters.
-In this tutorial, we will work through an example of how this can be done with mlrose.
+In this tutorial, we will work through an example of how this can be done with mlrose-ky.

-### Solving Machine Learning Weight Optimization Problems with mlrose
+### Solving Machine Learning Weight Optimization Problems with mlrose-ky

-mlrose contains built-in functionality for solving the weight optimization problem for three types of machine learning models: (standard) neural networks, linear regression models and logistic regression models.
+mlrose-ky contains built-in functionality for solving the weight optimization problem for three types of machine learning models: (standard) neural networks, linear regression models and logistic regression models.
 This is done using the `NeuralNetwork()`, `LinearRegression()` and `LogisticRegression()` classes respectively.

 Each of these classes includes a `fit` method, which implements the three steps for solving an optimization problem defined in the previous tutorials, for a given training dataset.